albanie/mcnExtraLayers/README.md

 * `vl_nnsoftmaxt` - softmax along a given dimension

 ### Utilities

+The module also contains some additional utilities which may be useful during network training:

 * [findBestCheckpoint](https://github.com/albanie/mcnExtraLayers/blob/master/utils/findBestCheckpoint.m) -
 function to rank and prune network checkpoints saved during training (useful for saving space automatically at the end of a training run)